 Putting your legal knowledge to work for your clients, but where does one find these clients?

 Once you decide starting your own firm is right for you an important next step is generating clients!
-But how does one go about getting their name out there?
+But how does one go about marketing a new law firm?
 Check out this listing of ideas and resources to let clients know (via the proper channels) you are ready and willing to assist them with their legal needs.